 All you need is 🧤

 Doo doo dooda doo 🎺 time for some debugging.
-Thankfully we left ourselves some dev treats, like debug logging switches, and a clever cross-module emitter that reports its behavior dutifully.
-And after wrastling with some seriously strange output, we reached the taproot of the issue: the ECMAScript Date object or a rather rudimentary misunderstanding of said object.
+Thankfully I left myself some dev treats, like debug logging switches, and a clever cross-module emitter that reports its behavior dutifully.
+And after wrastling with some seriously strange output, I reached the taproot of the issue: the ECMAScript Date object or a rather rudimentary misunderstanding of said object.

 Proper Cloning is the Key to Dating Mutations